CES (trade show): 2004

 The first handheld video players based on Microsoft's Portable Media Player (PMC) were introduced.
 The media saw this as a challenge against Apple's iPod line, which by that time did not have a portable video player.
 Creative Technology planned to be the first to introduce a player based on PMC.

 Digital video recorders (DVC) were highly prolific during the show of 2004, as well as the HDMI interface.

-The Blu-ray Group held at the PRIL April 2004 CES the first US press conference to promote the Blu-ray Disc format.
+The Blu-ray Group held the first US press conference at the April 2004 CES to promote the Blu-ray Disc format.

 2005

 The 2005 CES was from January 6 to 9, 2005, in Las Vegas, Nevada, at the Las Vegas Convention Center.
 The event started off with a twist when the main keynote address by Microsoft chairman Bill Gates went wrong, as his demonstration of the Xbox 360 resulted in an out of memory error, much to the amusement of the onlookers.

 Samsung showed off a 102 in plasma television.

 Zimiti Ltd (renamed Boardbug Ltd in 2007) won the "Best of Innovators" award for Personal Electronics.
 It is the only British company to have won this award.